Patrick Lucey: Political career

 In 1964, Lucey was elected Lieutenant Governor of Wisconsin and served one term from 1965 to 1967.
 At this time the governor and lieutenant governor of Wisconsin were elected on separate tickets, and voters chose Lucey, a Democrat, as lieutenant governor while simultaneously electing Republican Warren P. Knowles as governor (An amendment to the Wisconsin Constitution in 1967 combined elections for governor and lieutenant governor onto a single ticket).

 Lucey ran as the Democratic candidate for governor of Wisconsin in 1966 but failed to unseat incumbent Warren Knowles.
 He was initially a supporter of Senator Robert F. Kennedy in his 1968 presidential bid, but began working for Senator Eugene McCarthy's presidential campaign following Kennedy's assassination.
 He was the acting director of the McCarthy campaign at the 1968 Democratic National Convention.
 In 1970, Lucey campaigned again for governor and was elected with 54 percent of the vote.
 Lucey was the first Wisconsin governor elected to a four-year term after a 1967 amendment to the state constitution extended terms from two years to four.
 He took office on January 4, 1971.
-Lucey ran successfully for a second term as governor in 1974, but he resigned effective July 6, 1977, to accept a nomination as United States Ambassador to Mexico.
+Lucey ran successfully for a second term as governor in 1974, and served until his resignation on July 6, 1977, to accept a nomination as United States Ambassador to Mexico.